lowRISC/opentitan/hw/ip/lc_ctrl/doc/interfaces.md

 #### OTP Interfaces

-All interfaces to and from OTP are explained in detail in the [OTP Specification Document](../../otp_ctrl/README.md#life-cycle-interfaces).
+All interfaces to and from OTP are explained in detail in the OTP Specification Document (for example, see [earlgrey's OTP specification](../../../top_earlgrey/ip_autogen/otp_ctrl/README.md#life-cycle-interfaces)).

 #### KMAC Interface